hhkaos/awesome-arcgis/mobile/technologies/ios/README.md

 ## Introduction

-The [ArcGIS Runtime SDK for iOS Samples](https://itunes.apple.com/us/app/arcgis-runtime-sdk-for-ios/id1180714771?mt=8) is the technology you may want to use if you want to build you Android application in Swift or Objective-C. If you are interested on building iOS applications but not necessarily using this language you could also use:
+The [ArcGIS Runtime SDK for iOS Samples](https://itunes.apple.com/us/app/arcgis-runtime-sdk-for-ios/id1180714771?mt=8) is the technology you may want to use if you want to build your iOS application in Swift or Objective-C. If you are interested on building iOS applications but not necessarily using this language you could also use:

 * [ArcGIS Runtime SDK for .NET + Xamarin](../xamarin/README.md), using C# with Xamarin you can build application which runs on Android, iOS and Windows Phones.
 * [ArcGIS Runtime SDK for Qt](../qt/README.md): using C++ & QML you can also build application for Android and iOS.

 As last resource, you may even consider to make an application or prototype as fast as possible (without writing any code), in this case you should also consider using some of [our app builders, like AppStudio or Survey123](../../../arcgis/products/README.md#app-builders).

+And remember, before reinventing the wheel [check the existing Esri mobile apps](../../../arcgis/mobile-apps/README.md) and consider if it make sense for you to integrate with any of the existings before doing an strong investment.

 ## Training